terminusdb/terminuscms-docs/get-started/product-tour/readme.md

 Verify your email address by clicking on the link emailed to you and logging in.

-Click get started on the Community Package and then select the automatically generated team.&#x20;
+Click 'get started' on the Community Package and then select the automatically generated team.&#x20;

 From here, clone one of the demo projects to play around with -